GeoTecINIT/nativescript-wearos-sensors/README.md

 ## Requirements
 This plugin is **only supported** by Android smartphones.
 To use it to build an application, the following requirements apply:

 - An Android smartphone running Android 6 (API level 23) or higher.

-> [!CAUTION]
-> The `targetSdkVersion` of the built application must be lower or equal than 31 (Android 12).
-> Apps built targeting >=31 will not work due to an issue with Dynamic File Loading.

 - In addition, the smartphone must be paired with a smartwatch with the counterpart application installed.
 To link a smartwatch to the smartphone, you must also install the [Smartwatch WearOS by Google](https://play.google.com/store/apps/details?id=com.google.android.wearable.app) or the specific application provided by the smartwatch manufacturer (e.g., Mobvoi Health, Samsung Wearable, etc.) and follow the procedure to link both devices.